MeaChen/React-Webpack-Starter-Demo/README.md

 2. Use `npm install` to install dependencies indicated in `.package.json`.

 You can define instructions by modifying item "scripts" in `.package.json`.
-Although npm run has [built-in command](https://docs.npmjs.com/cli/run-script), it will take predence over the built-in if specified.
+Although npm run has [built-in command](https://docs.npmjs.com/cli/run-script), it will take precedence over the built-in if specified.

 For example,